ehainer/voltron-notify/README.md

 `notifyable` will create a `notifications` association on whatever model it is called on.
 The one optional argument should be a hash with default SMS/Email ActiveJob options.
 See "ActiveJob Integration" below for more info on how/when the default options will be used.

-Defined default options should look like so:
+Defined default options should (or rather, could) look like so:

 ```ruby
 class User < ActiveRecord::Base